code-hy/Learning_Notes/Deep_Learning/Serverless.md

             "churn": bool(prob >= 0.5)
         }
      ```

+Create using uv , uv add packages, then create docker file

    Simplest way is to put everything in docker, need sck-learn, numpy all dependencies need to be installed.... simplest way is put lambda function in docker container, and then deploy docker container.... lambda is based on docker image...